xyl1t/Yate/README.md

 # Yate
 Yate stands for "Yet another text editor"
-It's an extremely simple text editor for the terminal.
+It's an extremely simple text editor to use in the terminal.